Career exploration is made possible with community partnerships

 There’s a big difference between working at a job that you have to do and discovering a career that you love to do.
-Our goal as educators should be to help students pursue careers they’re passionate about by encouraging them to explore their interests—and by connecting them to possible career paths that align with those interests.
+Our goal as educators should be to help students pursue careers they’re passionate about by encouraging them to explore their interests–and by connecting them to career exploration and possible career paths that align with those interests.

 At Chula Vista Elementary School District in California, we have formed partnerships with local businesses and community organizations to make instruction engaging and relevant, while exposing students to future career options at a young age.

-Our efforts began a few years ago with a program called the Innovation Station, a partnership between the school district, the Chula Vista Public Library, Qualcomm, Microsoft, and other organizations.
+Our career exploration efforts began a few years ago with a program called the Innovation Station, a partnership between the school district, the Chula Vista Public Library, Qualcomm, Microsoft, and other organizations.
 Inspired by Qualcomm® Thinkabit Lab™, the Innovation Station infuses a maker space and STEAM lab with a journey of self-discovery for students.

 Located in the basement of the public library, the Innovation Station is accessible by the entire community.
 Sixth graders take field trips to the space, where they take an assessment that helps them identify their strengths, interests, and values.
 We use a framework called RIASEC, which categorizes students as some combination of Realistic, Investigative, Artistic, Social, Enterprising, or Conventional.

 Students then have an opportunity to explore which careers align with their particular interests.
 We introduce them to nearly 100 different careers available in our region, including the careers that are in high demand as indicated by data from the San Diego Workforce Partnership, as well as careers from local partners such as San Diego Gas & Electric and Sweetwater Authority.
 Students can explore these careers further by watching videos on Thrively.